MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/cluster-to-cluster-storage-replication.md

 ## Step 1: Provision operating system, features, roles, storage, and network

-1. Install Windows Server 2016 on all four server nodes with an installation type of Windows Server 2016 Datacenter **(Desktop Experience)**.
-Do not choose Standard Edition if it is available, as it does not contain Storage Replica.
+1. Install Windows Server on all four server nodes with an installation type of Windows Server **(Desktop Experience)**.

 2. Add network information and join them to the domain, then restart them.